Mental Health Courts

-An alternative to the standard justice system, mental health courts partner with policymakers and leaders in the mental health system to provide judicially supervised and community-based treatment programs.
+Mental health courts partner key justice system officials with leaders in the mental health system to divert offenders with severe mental illness into a judicially supervised program and includes community-based treatment.

 The number of defendants with serious untreated mental illnesses in the criminal justice system has drastically increased in recent years, but traditional court processes prove to be unsuccessful in changing the outcomes for many of these defendants.